kanbagoly/functional-pearls-in-scala/README.md

 xs.withFilter(_ <= n).foreach(array(_) = true)
 ```
 #### pearl 2 - A surpassing problem
 The Divide and Conquer solution needed to be changed to be tail recursive.
-For large inputs without this change it died
+Without this change it the execution throws a
-with stack overflow error.
+stack overflow exception for large inputs.
 The solution accepts empty list opposite to the book, as it was easy to implement.

 ### other implementations in Scala